 - Hormone production

 - Better muscle tone

 - Nerve function

 Furthermore, B vitamins are essential for expectant mothers.
 According to the American Pregnancy Association, these vitamins can aid fetal brain development and may reduce the chance of birth defects.
-B vitamins may also relieve nausea, boost energy levels and lower the instance of preeclampsia.

 Men need all types of Vitamin B as well.
 Studies show B vitamins function as a way that boosts testosterone, a hormone that naturally decreases with age.
 However, the hormone is needed to increase strength, build muscle, improve mood and increase sex drive.

 B-complex vitamins combine all the different B vitamins to ensure each person gets what’s needed.
 Whether you are hoping for a stronger immune system or better overall health, the primary role of B vitamins can be beneficial.

 Let’s dive deeper by looking at a list of all types of Vitamin B and what they can do for your body.